Ju-Taun: Biography

 On October 14, 2014, JUTAUN released the single "Come Closer".

 On May 8, 2015, the band released the single "Who Am I" with an accompanying music video.
 The music video garnered much attention for the controversial message portrayed with the utilization of the Kuleshov Effect.
 Still riding the wave of attention they got from "Who Am I", the band released "Let it Die" on November 8, 2015.
 The track premiered on WXPN in Philadelphia and received airplay on various non-comm, AAA, and alternative radio stations throughout the United States and Europe.
 The band signed with Drexel University's student-run record label, MAD Dragon Music Group, to release their EP Back to Life on November 18, 2016.
 Drummer Butch Serianni mutually parted ways with the group in late 2016 to pursue his solo project ODDKIDOUT with the full support of the band, and continues to collaborate as producer, percussionist, and songwriter.

+On February 2, 2018, the group independently released the live album Live Sessions, featuring live versions of songs from their 20 year history recorded during performances and recording sessions and featured the new single "Wishin' on Willows".

+On September 3, 2018, JUTAUN released the reggae single "Young Lion" independently.
+It was followed up on February 22, 2019 with the single "Young Lion 2.0", a remixed version of 2018's song featuring rapper Aable.
+The band launched their own podcast, Young Lion TV, in March 2019 that broadcasts weekly covering a wide variety of topics from behind the scenes in the music industry to religion to politics and world events.
+The band continued released the single "Gold" on May 6, 2019, receiving praise from AAA and Non-Comm radio for its unique blend of African, rock, and soul genres.
+A re-recorded version of their 2013 hit "By the River" was released on March 2, 2020, to celebrate the 20th anniversary of the group being together as a group.
+The band was scheduled to perform with artist Freddie Jackson in Louisiana on March 13, 2020, but the show was postponed due to COVID-19 concerns.

+During the COVID-19 pandemic, JUTAUN continued writing and recording new music, broadcasting their podcast, and streaming live performances put on in their recording studio and rehearsal space located in Camden, New Jersey.
+They released the single "Beautiful Eyes" on June 15, 2020, followed up by the single "Where Do We Go" on October 5, 2020.
+On April 5, 2021, the group released the single "Darlin".

+The band spent much of 2022 working on new music inspired by their faith and announced a new album would be out late 2023/early 2024.
+On April 7, 2023, JUTAUN released the single "Release", followed up by the single "Open" on July 7, 2023.
+On September 15, 2023, they released the single "Grateful", which has been receiving international airplay on Christian radio.